maxim2266/OCR/README.md

 poor quality scanned images with some dust bits on the space surrounding the text, that sometimes get recognised as punctuation.

+##### `norm-text`

+A script to normalise text by removing hyphenation and line breaks inside paragraphs.
+Normally, `tesseract` separates paragraphs by empty lines, and this is required for the tool to work correctly.
+The tool takes its input from `stdin`, and writes to `stdout`.

 ### Installation

 The toolset makes use of external tools that need to be installed first: